US-MFG-Demo/k8s-dapr-hack/Assignment0/README.md

    git clone https://github.com/robvet/dapr-workshop.git
    ```

 3. Review the source code of the different services.
 You can open the `src` folder in this repo in VS Code.
 All folders used in the assignments are specified relative to the root of the folder where you have cloned the dapr-workshop repository.

+4. Deploy the Azure resources if you intend to deploy these Dapr services to Azure.
+Some of them can take some time to deploy, so let them deploy in the background.
+   Follow the instructions in the src/Infrastructure/bicep/README.md file.

 4. Go to [assignment 1](Assignment01/README.md).